 \section{Application to specific KCM models}

 In this section we begin by recalling the definition of the Fredrickson-Andersen constrained spin models with $k$-facilitation (FA-kf in the sequel) introduced by H.C.
 Andersen and G.H.
-Friedrikson in \cite{FH} and of the GG constrained spin model.
-As it will clear in a moment, the FA-kf models are closely related to the so-called $k$-neighbor model in bootstrap percolation, while the GG model is related to the anisotropic bootstrap percolation model introduced by Gravner-Griffeath \cite{GG}.
+Fredrikson in \cite{FH} and of the GG-KCM.
+As it will be clear in a moment, the FA-kf models are closely related to the so-called $k$-neighbour model in bootstrap percolation, while the GG-KCM model is related to the anisotropic bootstrap percolation model introduced by Gravner-Griffeath \cites{GG2,GG}.
 As such, the dynamical properties of both models near the ergodicity threshold are intimately related to the scaling properties of the corresponding bootstrap percolation models in the same regime.
 Finally we state our main result relating the persistence time with the critical bootstrap percolation length.
 This will be proven in section 5 using Corollary \ref{rhs 9bis}.
-The key step will consist in finding suitable (\ie depending on the specific choice of the constraints) good and super-good events $G_1,G_2$, map $\phi$ and canonical paths.
+The key step will consist in finding suitable (\ie depending on the specific choice of the constraints) good and super-good events $G_1,G_2$, map $\phi$ and canonical-paths.